- Objective and tasks

-The key players in the field of road safety within the Ministry's administrative branch are the Finnish Transport Agency, Finnish Transport Safety Agency, and Liikenneturva (Finnish Road Safety Council).
+The key players in the field of road safety within the Ministry's administrative branch are the Finnish Transport and Communications Agency, Finnish Transport Infrastructure Agency, and Liikenneturva (Finnish Road Safety Council).

 Railway, aviation and maritime safety

-Responsibility for the supervision of rail safety and interoperability of the railway system lies with the Finnish Transport Safety Agency, Trafi.
-The aim of the safety work is that railway transport is safe for people and the environment.
+The Transport and Communications Agency is responsible for the supervision of rail safety and interoperability of the railway system.
+The aim is that railway transport is safe for people and the environment.

-The same objective, maintaining the high safety level, also applies in the maritime transport sector.
+This is also the objective in the maritime transport sector.
 An important aspect of the work is the safety culture.

-The Ministry's administrative branch in shipping is comprised of the Finnish Transport Safety Agency (maritime safety, boating) and the Finnish Transport Agency (transport system, fairways).
+The Ministry's administrative branch in shipping is comprised of the Finnish Transport and Communications Agency (maritime safety, boating), the Finnish Transport Infrastructure Agency (transport system, fairways).

 In maritime transport, international cooperation and agreements play an important role too.
 The Vessel Traffic Management and Information Service (VTMIS) is used for traffic plying the international sea area of the Gulf of Finland.
 In the VTMIS system, Finland, Russia and Estonia together monitor shipping in the Gulf of Finland and the vessels themselves have a reporting obligation.